 The final benefit a return to work plan offers your organization is improved employer and employee alignment.
 When your business can align its values with its employees’ values, it enhances both employee engagement and satisfaction.
 A return to work program demonstrates your company values and supports its staff.

-What are the Benefits of a Return to Work Program for an Employee?
+What are the Benefits for an Employee?

 1. Better Morale